 So you spot a friend rewarded for something you did without notice.
 Normal?
 Yes, most of us most of us struggle against jealousy on a regular basis.
 Or let’s say your best ideas go ignored, while lesser ideas grab center stage at a family get-together.
 Have you seen it happen?
 Most likely yes, more than you want to admit.
 Perhaps you tried hard to succeed at learning, and ended up failing miserably while friends aced the challenge.
 Did I just say misery?

 Whatever caused you angst, your deliberate choices can leave you reeling from the shock, or can zap you into a refreshing new place that awakens restoration and yields to self-worth.
 Is your brain near depression’s door today?
-Or did life-changing contentment come when your alarm announced another new day?
+Sadly – teens are using more drugs than ever before, and it’s getting worse.
+And we drift farther away from life-changing contentment that can come when your alarm announced another new day!
+How so?